...by leveraging our refined development process and team of highly communicative, attentive blockchain engineering specialists

 ChainWave has joined SkunkDAO as the First Developer Partner to help develop early-stage projects on the Nahmii L2 solution.

-We are building multiple products for Nahmii ecosystem
+We are building multiple products for our client Nahmii

 Black Box Collective

 We are building the initial blockchain infrastructure for Black Box Collective, an exclusive membership service that has leveraged the benefits of Smart Contracts and Web3 to Bring one of the first real-world utilities for an NFT

 We built the prototype blockchain infrastructure for Xeenon.
 Most notably, a fully decentralized livestreaming solution utilizing Livepeer "Xeenon was created to give everyone a stage to be seen, heard, and paid for the creative magic they choose to blast into the metaverse."